Saktanong - stock.adobe.com

 "You almost treat it like it's that one sentence in a movie poster that gets you to watch the movie," Bernard said.

-When the Bombchel Factory pivoted to making face masks, the company knew that there was a high demand.
+When the Bombchel Factory pivoted to making face masks, the company knew that there was high demand for the product.
 One email subject line that grabbed readers' attention read "We have a mask for YOU."

 "At that point, everyone was looking for masks, and our phones started ringing off the hook," Bernard said.

-Subject lines should make that emotional connection with your target audience, Kinney said, whose company uses Campaign Monitor to create and send emails.
+Subject lines should make that emotional connection with your target audience, Kinney said, whose company uses Campaign Monitor to create and send email messages.

 "Our emotions drive a lot of our decision-making, so I think that's a key element in the nonprofit sector and in retail when thinking about writing subject lines," Kinney said.

 People are already overwhelmed with emails, so it's important to give them content that excites them.
-Don't just send an email for the sake of sending an email.
+Marketers shouldn't just send an email for the sake of sending an email.

-"I tend to err on the side of sending less than more so it doesn't end up in spam [inboxes]," said David Goodley, senior digital marketing manager for Capriotti's sandwich shop, based in Nevada.
+"I tend to err on the side of sending less than more [emails] so it doesn't end up in spam [inboxes]," said David Goodley, senior digital marketing manager for Capriotti's Sandwich Shop, based in Nevada.

 One of Capriotti's most popular email marketing campaigns -- created using iPost -- was for a Wagyu beef product launch when the pandemic began.
 This particular email enticed customers because Wagyu beef is not something that people usually find outside of steakhouses, Goodley said.

 Images are an important component of marketing emails.
-For businesses that are promoting specific items in their emails, it's important to link photos directly to that item on their website, Bernard said.
+For businesses promoting specific items in their emails, it's important to link photos directly to that item on their website, Bernard said.

 "We're a clothing brand," Bernard said.
 "People want to see the [different] styles and colors."

-Video is another important component, as it can increase an email clickthrough rate by 300%, said Jessie Starke, an email designer and developer at Atlanta-based Jackson Spalding, a marketing communications agency, during a session.
+Video is another important component, as it can increase an email clickthrough rate by 300%, said Jessie Starke, an email designer and developer at Atlanta-based Jackson Spalding, a marketing communications agency, during a conference session.
 Videos should never be embedded in the actual email.
-Instead, it should be a link that will bring readers to a webpage with the video.
+Instead, there should be a link to bring email recipients to a webpage with the video.